fengalin/gstation-edit/README.md

 # Features
-- (auto-)connect to a valid J-Station unit.
+- (auto-)connect to a J-Station unit.
 - Load user's bank from the J-Station.
-- Modify parameters from the UI and get feedback from the J-Station.
+- Modify parameters/program from the UI and update the J-Station.
-- Modify parameters from the J-Station and update the UI accordingly.
+- Modify parameters/program from the J-Station and update the UI.
-- Change program from the UI.
-- Change program from the J-Station.
-- Rename a program from the contextual menu.
-Note that the new name will not be changed in the J-Station by now since store is not implemented yet.
+- Update utility settings (digital output level, MIDI merge, ...).
 - Track changes with a * in the bank list.
 GStation-Edit clears the flag when initial values are restored (just like the Store button's LED on the J-Station).

 # Not supported yet
 - Apply changes to a program when changing program from the UI.
-Need to check the actual behavior in J-Edit.
-FTM, just use the Store button on the J-Station.
+For the moment, just use the Store button on the J-Station.
-- The following items in the program list's contextual menu : store and reload a program, export and import a program, copy / paste.
+- The following items in the program list's contextual menu: store and reload a program, export and import a program, copy / paste, rename.
-- Global parameters (digital output level, MIDI merge, ...)
-These parameters are loaded during initialization, I only need to build a UI component for them.
+- Scale widgets will not get to their full range.
 - Scale widgets display raw values.
 Actual units should be displayed instead (such as dB, ms, etc.)
-- Scale widgets will not get to their full range.
 - Factory banks are selectable from the J-Station, but will not be reflected in the UI.
-I don't remember how this works in J-Edit.
-- Only firmware 2.0 is supported (I updated mine a long time ago).
-However, very few messages gstation-edit uses are specific to this version.
-For the moment, I think ReceiveProgramUpdateRequest is the only one.
-The architecture could easily be adapted to previous version.
-I don't have a unit to test this (and I don't want to downgrade mine :).
+- Only firmware 2.0 is supported.
+If someone uses firmware 1.0, please contact me and we could have GStation-Edit compatible with both firmware.

 # How to run GStation-Edit